A couple walking in the woods

 Call 911 or seek emergency care if you have symptoms of anaphylaxis or severe allergic reaction, such as trouble breathing.

-Allergies are diagnosed by your doctor through a physical exam, family and symptom history, and/or allergy tests.
-Allergy tests are done to help identify if you are allergic and what you are allergic to.
+Allergies are diagnosed by your doctor through a history, exam, and skin and/or blood allergy testing if indicated.
+If testing is indicated, then typically you will be asked to return for a follow up testing visit.
 Once allergies are identified, specific avoidance and treatment options can be recommended.

 Comprehensive Allergy Treatment